-Monitoring of the performance of selected corrective measures is necessary to assess progress toward corrective action objectives and ensure that these objectives are achieved.
-Performance monitoring is a particularly critical aspect of alternatives that rely on engineering controls (e.g., liners, barrier walls) in order to ensure that these measures control releases over the long-term.
 In addition to a corrective action monitoring program, ESOI is required to maintain a facility-wide groundwater monitoring program in accordance with its RCRA permit.
 Therefore, based on the selected corrective measures, ESOI has reviewed the existing RCRA groundwater monitoring program to identify opportunities for efficiently assessing improvements in groundwater conditions that are expected to result from implementation of the selected corrective measures.
-This review of the RCRA groundwater monitoring; and (2) the results of the RFI sampling and the ongoing RCRA groundwater monitoring program.
+This review of the RCRA groundwater monitoring program included consideration of: (1) RCRA regulations for detection monitoring; and (2) the results of the RFI sampling and the ongoing RCRA groundwater monitoring program.
 This review of the corrective action monitoring requirements and RCRA groundwater monitoring program, and the proposed integrated program is discussed in Section 9.2 of this CMS Report.